7 Common Amazon Prime Video Problems & Fixes

 Read: Best Routers in 2020

 You can also try pausing other things you are doing on the internet.
-This includes gaming, making phone calls with a phone connected to your home Internet and downloading large files.
+This includes gaming, making phone calls with a phone connected to your home internet, and downloading large files.
 If all of this fails, you may need to work on connectivity overall.

-You should also make sure that your Amazon Prime Video app is updated and if possible that your iPhone, iPad, Android or Fire tablet is up to date.
+You should also make sure that your Amazon Prime Video app is updated and if possible that your iPhone, iPad, Android, or Fire tablet is up to date.
 You can also update your TV software, which can solve many problems.

-- RECOMMENDED FOR UP TO 25 DEVICES: Reliably stream videos, play games, surf the internet, and connect smart home devices.
+- Recommended Up to 45 Devised: Reliably stream videos, play games, surf the internet, and connect smart home devices

-- WIRED ETHERNET PORTS: Plug in computers, game consoles, streaming players, and other nearby wired devices with 4 x 1 Gigabit Ethernet ports.
+- WIRED ETHERNET PORTS: Plug in computers, game consoles, streaming players, and other nearby wired devices with 6 x 1 Gigabit Ethernet ports, and 1 x 10G SFP+ port.

-- LOADED WITH ADVANCED TECHNOLOGY: Designed with a 1GHz dual core processor, 3 amplified antennas, Beamforming+, Dynamic QoS, Smart Connect, and more.
+- Loaded with Advanced Technology: Designed with a 1.7GHz quad-core processor, 4 amplified antennas, Beamforming+, MU-MIMO, Dynamic QoS, Amazon Alexa Voice Controls, and more.System requirements:Microsoft Windows 7, 8, 10, Vista, XP, 2000, Mac OS, UNIX, or Linux and Microsoft Internet Explorer 5.0, Firefox 2.0, Safari 1.4, Google Chrome 11.0 browsers or higher

-- USB CONNECTIONS: Share a storage drive or printer with any connected device or create a personal cloud storage to access from anywhere, using the 1 x 3.0 USB port.
+- USB Connections; Share a storage drive and printer with any connected device, and create a personal cloud storage to access from anywhere, using the 2 x 3.0 USB ports

 How to Fix Amazon Prime Video Connection Problems